WarrenU/warrenu.github.io/content/posts/2025/04/ecs-fargate.md

 If you're already in the AWS ecosystem and want a simple way to run containers without diving into EC2 or Kubernetes, **Fargate with ECS is a powerful combo**.
 It helps teams ship faster with fewer infrastructure headaches—exactly what you want in 2025.

 ---

-*Questions or want a deeper dive on setup or CI/CD integration?
-Drop a comment or reach out!*